nf-core/website/markdown/developers/training_guide.md

 #### Add questions.

-Include between 1-3 questions your guide is intended to answer.
+Include between 1-3 questions your guide is intended to answer under the `##Questions` header above.
-Use the _Questions_ header at the top of this page.

 #### Add objectives.